Missing Gabby Petito: FL police enter home of fiance Brian Laundrie, whose location is unknown, lawyer says

 Brian Laundrie has been laying low at his parents' house in North Port, Fla., since Sept.
 1

-Police arrived at 6:20 p.m., and two officers walked out of the home around 7:00 p.m. -- before one returned about one minute later with what appeared to be an evidence envelope.
-It was not immediately clear where the fiancé, Brian Laundrie, was – other than not at home.
+Police arrived at 6:20 p.m., and two officers walked out of the home around 7 p.m.
+But one returned about a minute later with what appeared to be an evidence envelope.
+It was not immediately clear where the fiancé, Brian Laundrie, was.
+But he wasn’t at the home.

 "I can't confirm where he's at," North Port Police spokesman Josh Taylor told Fox News Friday evening, "He's a private citizen that's not a suspect."